Being your own boss. Working from the comfort of your couch. Earning a good income.

 An SSL (Secure Sockets Layer) certificate is what makes websites more secure.
 It enables online stores to move from a less secure HTTP to a more secure HTTPS protocol (your visitor will see a little padlock in front of the URL).

-You will need such a certificate to keep your online customers’ data secure, verify ownership of the website, and prevent attackers from creating a fake version of your online store website.
+You will need such a certificate and SSL monitoring to check the validity to keep your online customers’ data secure, verify ownership of the website, and prevent attackers from creating a fake version of your online store website.

 The HTTPS protocol is one of the most critical factors that will help you gain your customers’ trust—it tells them they can safely pay for their order.